Reviewing Ark Restaurants (ARKR) & Its Rivals

 |$106.44 million

-Ark Restaurants’ rivals have higher revenue and earnings than Ark Restaurants.
-Ark Restaurants is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Ark Restaurants’ peers have higher revenue and earnings than Ark Restaurants.
+Ark Restaurants is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

-16.2% of Ark Restaurants shares are held by institutional investors.
-Comparatively, 63.9% of shares of all “Eating places” companies are held by institutional investors.
-40.4% of Ark Restaurants shares are held by company insiders.
-Comparatively, 18.3% of shares of all “Eating places” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Ark Restaurants Corp. owns and operates restaurants and bars, fast food concepts and catering operations in the U.S. It operates in New York City, Florida, Washington, D.C, Las Vegas, NV and the gulf coast of Alabama.
 The company was founded in January 1983 and is headquartered in New York, NY.